-- 6. Enter the logout command.
-If left blank, the appliance will attempt to try the commands "logout", "exit", and "quit" one at a time to try to log out of the target device. - 7.
-Enter the login prompt and password prompt.
-If left blank, the appliance will look for "login:" and "password:" respectively.
+6. Enter the logout command.

+NOTE: If left blank, the appliance will attempt to use the command "logout" to logout of the target device.

+7. Enter the login prompt and password prompt.

+NOTE: If left blank, the appliance will look for "login:" and "password: " respectively.
 Case is ignored for this comparison.
-These prompt fields are extended regular expressions. - 8.
-Enter the command prompt.
-If left blank, the appliance will look for "\$" or "#" to recognize a command prompt from the target device.
-This prompt field is an extended regular expression.
+These prompts are plain strings and not regular expressions.

+8. Enter the command prompt.

+NOTE: If left blank, the appliance will look for "\$" or "#" to recognize a command prompt from the target device.

-NOTE: The specified string must only be present somewhere in the line output by the target device in order to be recognized as a command prompt.
+NOTE: The specified string need only be present somewhere in the line output by the target device in order to be recognized as a command prompt.
 It does not have to be at the beginning, end, nor match the entire line.